 - A personal statement explaining why you do not need to file, etc.

 At this point, it is imperative you do not act hastily out of confusion or intimidation.
-Prior to signing or agreeing to anything, consult with a legal counsel who can advise you of your options.
+Prior to signing or agreeing to anything, consult with a tax attorney who can advise you of your options.
 You may need assistance filing past due returns to replace the SFR‘s, disputing the amount of the back tax debt, proving you are not liable for the tax debts, or qualifying for a tax debt relief program.

 SFR Negative Effects

 Even if you are unable to pay your taxes, it is always best to submit your return to prevent the IRS from filing a Substitute for Return.
 The filing of an SFR has negative effects for the taxpayer:

 - You are given one personal exemption, zero dependents and standard deductions.

 - The income reported may be incorrect.